grid-line

 Buying gifts for friends decreases rather consistently with age.
 At 18-24, 80% of Americans buy gifts for friends.
 By 45-54, this figure drops to 71%.
 And at 65+ just 56% buy Christmas presents for their friends.

 Purchasing gifts for coworkers increases gradually from 37% to 42% to 46% in the first three age groups.
-But quickly drops to 38%, then 22%, then 6% thereafter.
+But that quickly drops to 38%, then 22%, then 6% thereafter.

 A similar, but less drastic pattern can be seen for other gifts, with the peak figure of 47% coming at 35-44.